-In the US (where this fact sheet will mainly focus), almost one in five new HIV diagnoses in 2018 were in women.
+In the US (where this fact sheet will mainly focus), almost one in five new HIV diagnoses in 2019 were in women.
 Most of these women are African-American or Latina, even though Black and Brown women account for less than a third of the US female population (for more information, see our fact sheet on Women and HIV.)

 Though not often talked about, US indigenous (American Indian/Alaskan Native) communities experience high rates of HIV.
 And while Asian/Pacific Islander communities may not be as heavily impacted by HIV, cultural factors may leave women in these communities vulnerable to acquiring HIV - or make it harder for them to connect to HIV care.
 For more information on these factors, see our fact sheet on HIV among US women of different races or ethnicities.

-While the number of women being diagnosed with HIV each year in the US overall has declined since 2010, and has also dropped among Black and Latina women the numbers are still highest among women of color.
+While the number of women being diagnosed with HIV each year in the US overall has declined since 2010 and has also dropped among Black and Latina women, the numbers are still highest among women of color.
 Differences in HIV rates by race get talked about a lot in the HIV community.
-HIV is not the only health condition that affects different races unequally due to social factors, as these differences have also been seen with diabetes and heart disease among communities of color.
+HIV is not the only health condition that affects different races unequally due to social factors.
+Such differences have also been seen with diabetes and heart disease.
 However, the root of why these differences exist is often misrepresented, frequently steeped in bias and myths, rarely well explained, and even less often addressed.